AlgerP572/PurpleHatModule/README.md

 order to complete successfully.
 See the previous feature regarding the warning added to support a track length that is too short.
 This can help "dial in" the correct track length for the speed magic test.

-As with the force direction feature an additional state was added to the state machine to achieve this new function.
+As with the force forward direction feature, an additional state was added to the state machine to achieve this new function.
 (It is step 4 and the original IOTT step four is now step 5 in the state machine.)
-As can be seen with this new step in the state machine the speed magic test waits for either the speed to be 80% of the speed from where the test left off or 35% of the tracklength distance used for the test is passed.
+As can be seen with this new step in the state machine the speed magic test waits for either the speed to be 80% of the speed from where the test left off or 35% of the tracklength distance used for the test (whichever comes first).
 In this way smaller acceleration and deceleration values can be used to reduce stress on engine drive components.

 ```
  case 4: